 Results

 We started by conducting preliminary analyses to remove severe outlier subjects.
-The measure of learning-phase performance was the same as in Experiment 1.
-For the classification-transfer phase, we measured average accuracy computed across all 69 transfer trials.
+For the learning phase, the performance measure used for identifying outliers was the same as in Experiment 1.
+For the classification-transfer phase, we measured average accuracy computed across all 63 transfer trials.
 We again deleted the data of any subject who performed more than 2.5 standard deviations below the mean in each condition on either measure.
 We deleted 4 subjects from the REP condition (leaving 39 valid subjects) and 2 subjects from the NREP condition (leaving 44 valid subjects).
 None of our main conclusions changes if all subjects are included in the analyses.

 Learning

 The results from the learning phase of Experiment 2 are displayed in Figure 3.
-The pattern of results is extremely similar to the one in Experiment 1 and provides a close replication of the earlier findings.
-Most important, learning performance in the REP condition was again clearly better than in the NREP condition.
+The pattern of results is extremely similar to the one in Experiment 1 and provides a close replication of our earlier findings.
+Most important, learning performance in the REP condition was again far better than in the NREP condition.

 We again conducted a 2x15 mixed-model ANOVA using conditions (REP vs. NREP) and blocks as factors.
 The main effect of learning conditions was significant, F(1, 81) = 18.09 , MSe = 4.356 , p < .001, η2 = .183; as was the main effect of blocks, F(7.14, 578.08) = 56.78 , MSe = 1.643, p < .001, η2 = .412.
-The interaction between the two factors was not significant in this experiment, [F(7.14, 578.08) = 1.69 , MSe = .049, p = .107], most likely because the improved performance in the REP condition compared to the NREP condition occurred even more rapidly in Experiment 2 than in Experiment 1.
+The interaction between the two factors was not significant in this experiment, F(7.14, 578.08) = 1.69 , MSe = .049, p = .107, most likely because the improved performance in the REP condition compared to the NREP condition occurred even more rapidly in Experiment 2 than in Experiment 1.

 Figure 3 Mean proportion of correct classifications as a function of blocks for the REP and NREP conditions in Experiment 2